AlfonsoVertu/open-ai-international-poet/README.md

 ﻿# Open AI International Poet.

-In this però u can found an complete environment for build a personal Artificial Automated Poet
+In this repository u can found an complete environment for build a personal Artificial Automated Poet

 U can run this node application in windows or in docker .